jevko/writing/draft-2022-01-14-bare-xml.md

 >
 ```

-We didn't have very many attributes here, so the gain is not substantial for our sample (we are now at just over size 15% reduction).
+We didn't have very many attributes here, so the gain is not substantial for our sample (we are now at just over 15% reduction).
 However for XML with a lot of attributes and/or escapes the gain will grow significantly.
 Particularly, every `&apos;` and `&quot;` will turn into `'` and `"` -- that's 5 characters saved for each occurence.
 Plus readability and convenience are significantly improved.

 ## Entities